Our History In Brief

-1978 – 2009 Performed music in a variety of public place settings (otherwise known as busking) in London, and widely in Western Europe, the Balkans and Asia Minor.
+1978 Summer –1982 .
+Performed music as nomadic buskers, in Western Europe, the Balkans and Asia Minor.

-1983 January The Times reports our initial intention to seek political asylum in Belgium, followed by our subsequent decision to settle for a complaint against the British Government at the Council of Europe in Strasbourg.
+1983 January.
+Decided to take action about illegal status of buskers in Britain.
+The Times reports our initial plan to gain attention for our plight by seeking political asylum in Belgium, and then our subsequent decision to mount instead a complaint against the British Government at the Council of Europe in Strasbourg, concerning busking restrictions in UK.

 1988 Started our independent record company “Newspaper Records”, releasing our first vinyl single “If You Can’t Have A Shave In A Toilet, Where Can You Have A Shave” .